Fastrings/Photomosaics/README_WEB.md

 # PHOTOMOSAICS

 Simple photomosaics program using OpenCV in python.
 Also contains a web server able to execute the program.
+You can find the github repository [here](https://github.com/Fastrings/Photomosaics)

 <figure>
   <img